nlx-group/transfer-am/README.md

 This page is still **under development**.

-This repository contains the code and materials to reproduce the experiments for the [paper](https://coling2022.org/):
+This repository contains the code and materials to reproduce the experiments for the [paper](https://aclanthology.org/2022.coling-1.597/):

 ```
 Transferring Confluent Knowledge to Argument Mining
-João A. Rodrigues and António Branco
+João A. Rodrigues and António Branco, 2022
-to appear at COLING 2022
+Proceedings of the 29th International Conference on Computational Linguistics
 ```

 ## Abstract